simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

 ## Scope

-This documents libkv requirements, roll out considerations, and a second-iteration, protoype design to meet those requirements.
+This documents libkv requirements, roll out considerations, and a second-iteration, prototype design to meet those requirements.

 ## Requirements